Skip links

 How Proper Attic Insulation Protects Your Roof Against Ice Dams and Roof Leaks

-After two decades of solving ice dam problems, I can tell you that most homeowners don’t understand the real cause.
+After two decades of solving ice dam problems, I can tell you that most homeowners do not understand the real cause.
 They blame the weather or bad luck.
 The truth is simpler: poor attic insulation creates the perfect conditions for ice dams to develop.

 What Ice Dams Are and Why They Form

-Here’s how the process works:
+Here is how the process works:

 This trapped water finds any opening it can.
 It seeps under shingles, through nail holes, and into tiny cracks.
 Once inside, the water damages your roof deck, attic insulation, ceiling drywall, and wall cavities.

-How the Right Attic Insulation Prevents Ice Dams on your Roof
+How the Right Attic Insulation Prevents Ice Dams on Your Roof

 Attic insulation acts as a thermal barrier between your heated home and your cold attic.
 When insulation does its job correctly, your attic stays cold during winter.
 A cold attic means your roof stays cold.
-A cold roof can’t melt snow.
+A cold roof cannot melt snow.

 The recommended insulation level for most climates is R-49 to R-60.
 The R-value measures how well insulation resists heat flow.
 Higher numbers mean better insulation performance.